 (c) Status of Resources, including Outages, limitations, or scheduled or metered Resource data.
-The Protected Information status of this information shall expire 60 days after the applicable Operating Day;
+The Protected Information status of this information shall expire 60 days after the applicable Operating Day.
+Notwithstanding the foregoing, for any Resource Outage or Forced Derate that occurs during, or that extends into, any time period in which ERCOT has declared an Energy Emergency Alert (EEA) Level 3.
+The Protected Information status of this information shall not prevent ERCOT from providing Outage information to the public, aggregated by fuel type or other appropriate and meaningful groupings.
+ERCOT shall not, however, directly release the identity of the Resource affected by that Outage or Forced Derate and the identity of the QSE and Resource Entity for that Resource.
+ERCOT shall include in any aggregated public Outage report the aggregated MW outaged or derated by hour by fuel type.

 (d) Current Operating Plans (COPs).
 The Protected Information status of this information shall expire 60 days after the applicable Operating Day;

 (e) Ancillary Service Trades, Energy Trades, and Capacity Trades identifiable to a specific QSE or Resource.
 The Protected Information status of this information shall expire 180 days after the applicable Operating Day;